 For spot UV jobs, you’ll be asked to upload two files for each printed page that you’re having spot UV on.
 For example, if you ordered a double sided flyer with spot UV on the front and back, you’d need to upload four files.
 One file for the front artwork, one file for the front’s spot UV elements, one for the back artwork, and one for the back’s spot UV elements.

 You’ll then receive a proof of your order.
-Your proof will include 3 pages for each printed page with spot UV on; your basic artwork, just your spot UV elements, and your basic artwork and your spot UV elements so that you can see if they’re lined up accurately.
+Your proof will include 3 pages for each printed page with spot UV on; your basic artwork, just your spot UV elements, and the two combined so that you can see if they’re lined up accurately.

 Now that you know how to create artwork for spot UV, all you need to do is create a stunning design!
 For inspiration, check out our Do’s and Don’ts of Spot UV Design.
 We currently offer spot UV on business cards, flyers and presentation folders.